TheJumpCloud/jcapi-go/README.md

 ### Description ###

-This repository contains the Go client code for the JumpCloud API v2.
+This repository contains the Go client code for the JumpCloud API v1 & v2.
 This code is automatically generated using swagger-codegen.
 It also provides the tools to generate the client code from the API yaml files, using swagger-codegen.
 For detailed instructions on how to generate the code, see the [Contributing](CONTRIBUTING.md) section.

-For the API v1 Go Client, please refer to [JCAPI](https://github.com/TheJumpCloud/jcapi).
+Please note that our old API v1 Go Client is no deprecated.
+[JCAPI](https://github.com/TheJumpCloud/jcapi).

 ### Usage Examples